2b4fITin/2b4fITin/README.md

 - 👋 Hi, I’m @2b4fITin
 - 👀 I’m interested in developing using VBA, Python, T-SQL
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning: T-SQL, DAX, VBA
 - 💞️ I’m looking for any collaboration in developing using VBA, Python, T-SQL, DAX, R
 - 📫 How to reach me by e-mail: 1976-76@inbox.ru